California EDD Employment Development Department

 Results will be obtained at the end of the audit.
 The EDD may conclude that there has been an overpayment or underpayment of taxes.
 Alternatively, the EDD may also conclude that no difference has been found.
 If a business is found to have underpaid in taxes, the EDD will demand payment with additional interest and penalties.
 If payment is not made within 30 days, an additional 10% penalty can be assessed.

-RJS Law Is Here To Help
+RJS LAW a California Payroll Tax Lawyer Is Here To Help

 For more information, please see: